durmusgulbahar/Akbank_Practicum/Task-1/README.md

-# Akbank Practicum Task 1
+# Akbank Practicum Task 1 by https://www.patika.dev/

 ## Created for Akbank Practicum with Hardhat